Compare interest-only home loans

 Here's what you need to do to find the best interest-only home loan for you:

-• Compare and get a low rate loan.
+• Look at interest rates.
 Interest-only loans have higher rates, so it's very important to find a more competitive mortgage.

 • Add up the fees.
 Be sure to add up the cost of application, settlement and monthly fees.
 Some lenders charge hundreds of dollars in fees, others almost nothing.